01011010101/OW2-Superbots/README.md

 - Solar Flare: Knocks back and burns bots.
 - Ultimate: BFG 9000: Fire a massive plasma round that does 85 damage and then scorches for additional 5 damage over 5 seconds.
 If bots sustain any damage they will instantly die after 5 seconds.
   ##### 💬 Tip:
-  Take advantage of stuns from BASTION's Flashbangs, JUNKER QUEEN's Banshee Scream, or LIFEWEAVER's paralitic Nightshade ultimate to get in free headshots.
+  Take advantage of stuns from BASTION's Flashbangs, JUNKER QUEEN's Banshee Scream, or LIFEWEAVER's paralitic Nightshade ultimate to get free headshots.
 ---
 #### JUNKER QUEEN
 - Press [RELOAD] to swap shouts.
-  - Sonic Tremors: Damage and knockdown all bots within 8m for 3 seconds.
+  - Sonic Tremors: Damage and knockdown all bots within 8m for 2.5 seconds.
   - Banshee Scream: Damage and stun all bots within 8m for 3 seconds.
 - Ultimate: Bushwhack: Cut through all bots in your path, doing massive damage and applying a bleed.
   ##### 💬 Tip: